ByAliaksandr/single-page-app/README.md

 `shouldNotContain` validator and `signup` service are covered by unit tests

-`signup` and `home` page are covered by components tests
+`signup` and `home` pages are covered by components tests

-`signup-form` component has mixed of unit and component tests (more tes scenarious can be added)
+`signup-form` component has mix of unit and component tests (more test scenarious can be added)

 `signup` page is also covered by e2e tests